-Vigeo Eiris is of opinion that the Bond intended by CDP is overall aligned with the Sustainability Bond Guidelines.
+Vigeo Eiris is of opinion that the Bond considered by CDP is overall aligned with the Social Bond Principles guidelines (2018 edition).

-We express an overall reasonable 4 level of assurance (our highest level of assurance) on the Issuer's commitments and the Bond's contribution to sustainability:
+We express an overall reasonable 3 level of assurance (our highest level of assurance) on the Issuer's commitments and the Bond's contribution to sustainability:

-- 1. Issuer: CDP displays an overall good ESG performance (see Part I). - ▶ CDP achieves an advanced performance for its Social pillar and a good performance in the Governance and Environmental domains. - Vigeo Eiris' assurance that CDP's ESG risk factors are adequately managed is overall reasonable, including reputational, human capital and operational risks. - ▶ CDP, through its subsidiary SACE, faces one stakeholder-related ESG controversy, with minor level of severity, and is proactive on the case. - ▶ Regarding the 15 controversial activities analysed by Vigeo Eiris5, and based on an estimation of the level and type of company involvement, CDP has minor indirect involvements in the Fossil
+- 1. Issuer: CDP displays an overall good ESG performance (see Part I). - ▶ As of July 2018, CDP achieves an advanced performance for its Social domain and a good performance in the Governance and Environmental domains. - Vigeo Eiris' assurance that CDP's ESG risk factors are adequately managed is overall reasonable, including reputational, human capital and operational risks. - As of March 2019, CDP faces one stakeholder-related ESG controversy, through its subsidiary SACE, with minor level of severity, and is considered to be proactive on the case. - As of March 2019, CDP has minor indirect involvements in 8 of the 15 controversial activities under review4, namely: Alcohol, Chemicals of concern, Fossil fuels, Genetic engineering, Military, Nuclear energy, and Tobacco sectors. - 2.
+Issuance: CDP has formalized the main characteristics of this Bond through its Green, Social and Sustainability Bond Framework (March 8th 2019 version, thereafter "Framework") that the Issuer has committed to make publicly accessible on its website5, in line with the good market practices.